December 06-07-08, 2023

 The nearest Airport to Basar is located at Dibrugarh city in Assam- Mohanbari Airport,120 kms or 4 hours drive away from Basar.
 Dibrugarh is just 40 kms or an hours drive away from Likabali in Lower Siang district of Arunachal Pradesh where the ILP/PAP ought to be produced in the entry point also known as check gate.
 Travellers can hire a a cab from Dibrugarh to reach Basar.
 Contact (+91-9859468178) in Dibrugarh for booking cab/SUV .
 The nearest Railways is Silapathar Railway Station in Assam, about 4 kms away from Likabali.

 Get a more intimate experience with the warm and hospitable Galo hosts at a Homestay of your own preference.

-Stay at a Camp at the pristine locations and vibe with co-campers with Jamming, dance, music with lovely people around.
+Stay at a Camp at the pristine locations and vibe with co-campers with Jamming, dance, music.
 Poka (local rice wine)and barbeque will make sure you have a memorable stay.

 Rego Palace- +91 8135984987